Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 • Paint the dark foliage colors first.

-• The light is coming from the top, left.
+• The light is from the top, left.
+So, the foliage is darker on the right.

 Continue painting the tree foliage.Paint the highlight colors of the foliage.